JS9512/webAssist/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/JS9512/webAssist`
-2. Change the main URL in urlToLoad string in MainActivity.java file (you can also choose to exclude all the other domains and set a whitelist to unblock specific websites if you need to)
+2. Change the main URL to your preferred one by modifying the "urlToLoad" string in MainActivity.java file.
+You can also choose to exclude all the other domains and set a whitelist to unblock specific websites if you need to.
 3. Build the app: `gradlew assembleDebug`